0xTamil/awesome-low-level/README.md

 Once you've built a solid foundation with C and completed a few projects, you may want to explore other low-level languages.
 Popular choices include C++, Rust, Zig, and Odin, each offering a different balance between performance, control, safety, and developer experience.

 Pick one or two that genuinely interest you and learn them alongside C. And if you enjoy working with C, it's perfectly fine to stick with it.
-C remains one of the most important languages in low-level programming and is still widely used in operating systems, embedded systems, firmware, compilers, libraries, and other system-level software.
+C remains one of the most important languages in low-level programming and is still widely used in industry.
 Learning additional languages can broaden your perspective, but it's not a requirement for becoming a skilled low-level programmer.

 ### Procedural Languages